sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 	b.o
 	c.o

+# Example 1 (success):
 # We call this git commit (or patch) as success as it could generate for all deviating object files a patch.
 The sum of the three patches correspond to the source code change.
 output/patches/<COMMIT>/
 	patch--a.o
 	patch--b.o
 	patch--c.o

+# Example 2 (partial success):
+# We call this git commit (or patch) as partial success as it could not generate for all deviating object files a patch.
+output/patches/<COMMIT>/
+	patch--b.o
 ```

 ### 2. Apply the MariaDB source code changes to the patchable versions

 ```
-cd ~/dbms-live-patching/patch-crawler/create-patched-patch-repository
+cd create-patched-patch-repository
 ```

-We try to automatically apply the source code changes for MariaDB, which prepare MariaDB for live patching (i.e. WfPatch extension, insertion of quiescence points, etc.).
+We try to automatically apply the MariaDB source code changes (WfPatch integration, quiescence points etc.) to the MariaDB repository.
 We prepared our source code changes for three different versions of MariaDB for a higher success rate; in particular for git version `mariadb-10.5.0`, `mariadb-10.5.13` and for commit `18502f99eb24f37d11e2431a89fd041cbdaea621`.

 ```
 # Clones the MariaDB repository and tries to apply the source code changes to each given git commit.